MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/bug-fixes.md

 - Android - unable to use 'navigate to' on account and WO
 - NavigateTo on iOS opens Google Maps even though Apple Maps is selected
 - Scan Barcode in the hamburger menu doesn't work
-- FSM Android splash screen hang.
+- FSM Android splash screen hangss.
 - OAuth with Proxy - If Proxy is bad, the app doesn't show any indication and it remains on the Sign In page.
 - Saving IoT Device Command - Getting Error "Server Error: PluginBase"
 - Allow sign in to OnPrem url
-- OAuth on Android - authentication attempt with valid server entered shows error pop up "One or more errors occurred" .
+- OAuth on Android - authentication attempt with valid server entered shows error pop-up "One or more errors occurred".
 - Validate mobile app with no Woodford project.
 - "e" letter is displaying in separate line for "Mark Complete" button on Service Tasks sub-grid of Work Order form
 - Booking record should be deleted from the app if it is removed from the Schedule Board
-- Server error appear when user with FS Dispatcher privileges try to create Customer Asset in online mode
+- Server error appearss when users with FS Dispatcher privileges try to create Customer Asset in online mode

 ### Version 11.3